 Editorial board: David Amigoni, Isobel Armstrong, Philip Holden, Jerome McGann, Joanne Wilkes and Julia M. Wright

-Manchester Medieval Literature and Culture publishes monographs and essay collections comprising new research informed by current critical methodologies on the literary cultures of the Middle Ages.
-It is interested in all periods, from the early Middle Ages through to the late, and includes post-medieval engagements with and representations of the medieval period (or ‘medievalism’).
+The series publishes monographs and essay collections comprising new research informed by current critical methodologies on the literary cultures of the Middle Ages.
+We are interested in all periods, from the early Middle Ages through to the late, and we include post-medieval engagements with and representations of the medieval period (or ‘medievalism’).
 ‘Literature’ is taken in a broad sense, to include the many different medieval genres: imaginative, historical, political, scientific, religious.
-Contributions are welcome on the diverse cultures of medieval Britain, including submissions on Anglo-Norman, Anglo-Latin and Celtic writings, and on the Middle Ages in Europe more widely, and beyond.
+While we welcome contributions on the diverse cultures of medieval Britain and are happy to receive submissions on Anglo-Norman, Anglo-Latin and Celtic writings, we are also open to work on the Middle Ages in Europe more widely, and beyond.

-General Editors: Anke Bernau, David Matthews and James Paz, University of Manchester
+General Editors: Anke Bernau (email@example.com), David Matthews (firstname.lastname@example.org) and James Paz (email@example.com), University of Manchester

-Editorial Board: Ruth Evans, Patricia C. Ingham, Andrew James Johnston, Chris Jones, Catherine Karkov, Nicola McDonald, Sarah Salih, Larry Scanlon and Stephanie Trigg
+Editorial Board: Ruth Evans, Patricia C. Ingham, Andrew James Johnston, Chris Jones, Catherine Karkov, Haruko Momma, Susan Phillips, Sarah Salih, Larry Scanlon, Stephanie Trigg and Matthew Vernon

 ‘The Revels Plays have a earned a well-deserved reputation for producing exemplary critical editions of non-Shakespearean plays, prepared according to high scholarly standards and aimed at an audience of advanced students and literary professionals.’